 MSA allows you to save most analysis results to a text file.
-Most windows in MSA that display analysis results contain a File menu with a "Save to File..." command.
-Selecting this command opens a file save window entitled "Export Results."
+Most windows in MSA that display analysis results contain a context (right-click) menu with a "Save to File..." command.

+Selecting this command opens a file save window, such as "Export Performance Results", "Export Monte Carlo Results", and so on.
 This window allows you to enter or select a location and file name to save the analysis results displayed in the results window.
 The results can be saved to any of the following formats: tab-delimited text (.txt), comma-delimited text (.csv), unformatted Word (.doc), or html (.htm).